YelibeT/Restaurant-site/readme.md

 This project emphasizes on the need of shift in focus for Ethiopian food.
 The Ethiopian restaurant website aims in promoting Ethiopian cultural food.
+The Abyssinia Restaurant website focuses on the diversity and modernization of the Ethiopian cuisine.
+It has a home, menu and about us page.
+Each page contains navigation bar to each other.
+The design is simple and uses the same color pallet throughout the pages.